pymupdf/PyMuPDF/docs/pymupdf4llm/index.rst

    md_text = pymupdf4llm.to_markdown("multilingual.pdf",
                                       ocr_language="eng+deu")

-Tesseract language packs must be installed separately on your system.
+Tesseract language packs must be installed on your system.
 For example, on Ubuntu:

 .. code-block:: bash